LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: General Setup

 \subsection{Operator-collections and their norms}

-Since we will consider extensive operators like Hamiltonians, it is convenient to define norms that are insensitive to the total volume (sometimes also called local norms) and that encode spatial decay properties of the local Hamiltonian terms.
-We will consider \textit{operator-collections } $O=(O_{\bfs})_{\bfs}$, indexed by words $\bfs$ and such that $O_\bfs \in \caX_\bfs$.
-We define the \textbf{intensive word norm} $|| \cdot ||_{\mu}$ of an operator-collection:
+Since we will consider extensive operators like Hamiltonians, it is convenient to define norms that are insensitive to the total volume (sometimes also called intensive or local norms) and that encode spatial decay properties of the local Hamiltonian terms.
+We use several different norms in this paper, including (i) the \textbf{intensive Pauli norm} $||| \cdot |||_{\tilde \mu}$ defined in \eqref{eq:paulinorm}; (ii) the \textbf{intensive word norm} $|| \cdot ||_{\mu}$ defined below in \eqref{eq:def_mu_norm}; and (iii) the usual non-intensive \textbf{operator norm} $|| \cdot ||$, defined to be the largest singular value of the operator.